alterationx10/alterationx10/blog/drafts/smooth-operator.md

 ```

 Well, it turns out we _can_ have nice things!
-We can create a `CustomResourceDefinition` that will use the exact file as
+We can create a `CustomResourceDefinition` that will use that exact file
-shown above!
-The following sets up our own `Kind` called `Database` that has a spec of databases, which is just an array
+as shown above!
+The following yaml sets up our own `Kind` called `Database` that has a spec of databases, which is just
-of String
+an array of String.

 ```yaml
 apiVersion: apiextensions.k8s.io/v1